fbpx

 • Fifth Grade: Decimal and fraction operations

-All skills covered in each guide are in the table of contents that are included in the preview of each grade’s product page.
+All skills covered in each guide are in the table of contents that is included in the preview of each grade’s product page.

 If you are having trouble determining the level of Wild Math® needed for your child, you may email wildmathcurriculum@gmail.com.
 Please include in your email information on the math skills that they can do well and areas they have trouble with.